TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 So, setting near and far to be close to one another makes depth more precise.
 Setting near and far to vastly different value will cause Z-fighting issues caused by lack of precision.

 **Another thing to keep in mind is that this block requires aspect ratio.** To not bother it's users, it was decided to make it take aspect ratio of the currently active rendering target.
-Most projects don't change aspect ratio while running, but if you plan to support that, recalculate this every time after getting:
+Most projects do not change aspect ratio while running, but if you plan to support that, recalculate this every time after getting:
 ```scratch
 when resolution changes :: sensing hat
 ```